-Adverse Effect Drug Class Auverse Effect NRTIs NNRTIS Pls INSTIs Els Bleeding Events N/A N/A Spontaneous bleeding, hematuria in hemophilia N/A N/A TPV : Intracranial hemorrhage is associated with CNS lesions, trauma, alcohol abuse, hypertension, coagulopathy, anticoagulant or antiplatelet agents, and the use of vitamin E supplements.
+Adverse Effect Drug Class Adverse Effect NRTIs NNRTIS Pls INSTIs Els Bleeding Events N/A N/A Spontaneous bleeding, hematuria in hemophilia N/A N/A TPV : Intracranial hemorrhage is associated with CNS lesions, trauma, alcohol abuse, hypertension, coagulopathy, anticoagulant or antiplatelet agents, and the use of vitamin E supplements.
 Bone Density Effects TDF : Associated with greater loss of BMD than other NRTIs.
 Osteomalacia may be associated with renal tubulopathy and urine phosphate wasting.
-Decreases in B Decreases in BMD observed after the initiation of any ART regimen.
-TAF: Associated with smaller declines in BMD than those seen with TDF.
+Decreases in B T regimen.
+N/A TAF: Associated with smaller declines in BMD than those seen with TDF.
 Bone Marrow Suppression ZDV: Anemia, neutropenia N/A N/A N/A N/A Cardiac Conduction Effects N/A RPV, EFV: QTc prolongation SQV/r, ATV/r, and LPV/r: PR prolongation.
 Risk factors include pre- existing heart disease and the use of other medications.
 N/A N/A SQV/r : QT prolongation.
 Obtain ECG before administering SQV.
 Cardiovascular Disease ABC and ddl: Associated with an increased risk of MI in some cohort studies.
 Absolute risk greatest in patients with traditional CVD risk factors.
 N/A DRV, FPV, IDV, and LPV/r: Associated with cardiovascular events in some cohorts N/A N/A Cholelithiasis N/A N/A ATV: Cholelithiasis and kidney stones may present concurrently.
 Median onset is 42 months.
 N/A N/A